 ICORN continues to develop relationships with existing and new partners and supporters, to increase capacity to protect and promote writers, artists and campaigners at risk around the world.
 Since 2010, ICORN has been involved with relevant projects at the European Parliament and the European Commission and particularly with the EU’s determined initiative to set up a global system of shelter for those who defend human rights.

 The International Cities of Refuge Network is both decentralized and co-ordinated.
-The Administration Centre in Stavanger, Norway, serves as the communication hub for the independently managed ICORN cities.
+The Secretariat in Stavanger, Norway, serves as the communication hub for the independently managed ICORN cities.
 The international board consists of member city representatives, elected biannually by the General Assembly.

 The ICORN Board